Building & Leading Teams

 Book

-MIT Sloan Management Review on Cross-Functional CollaborationIn this collection of articles from MIT Sloan Management Review, you'll learn how to improve your company's cross-functional collaboration and how you can leverage common goals and strategies to enhance it.
+MIT Sloan Management Review Article on Cross-Functional CollaborationIn this collection of articles from MIT Sloan Management Review, you'll learn how to improve your company's cross-functional collaboration and how you can leverage common goals and strategies to enhance it.

 26m